daormar/debasher/doc/design_doc_webui.md

 ## Connections

-An edge goes from an output option to an input option of another process.
+An edge goes from an output option of a process to an input option of another process or of the same one.
 The edges are the one source of truth about what is connected.
 The value of a connected input, its connection sentinel, is derived from them: the store recomputes it from the edges after every change to the program, so renaming a process or an option never leaves a sentinel that names the old one, and a program loaded with values out of step with its edges is repaired on load.
 Script generation also reads the edges, and emits one definition per edge; the sentinel is only its fallback when no edge matches.
-A `shared_dir` input is the
-exception: its value stays the name of its directory, and its edges only document on the canvas a dependency that the engine derives on its own from every writer resolving to the same path.
+A `shared_dir` input is the exception: its value stays the name of its directory, and its edges only document on the canvas a dependency that the engine derives on its own from every writer resolving to the same path.

 The canvas accepts a new connection only when it keeps the program valid for the engine:

 - It goes from an output to an input.
-Both may belong to the same process, a self-loop: the engine accepts it like any other connection and never makes a process depend on itself, so a process can feed itself, typically through a FIFO.
+Both may belong to the same process, a self-loop, so that a process can feed itself.
 - An output may feed any number of inputs, but an input accepts only one connection, since the engine could not tell which value it should take.
 The exception is fan-in between `shared_dir` options that name the same